siddheshrm/e-commerce/README.md

 # About Project

-This project, a basic online e-commerce website was developed as part of my CDAC coursework.
+This project, a basic online e-commerce website was developed as part of CDAC coursework.
 It features a user-friendly design to ensure ease of use, with a simple and intuitive interface.

 ## Technologies Used